-We have begun our unit on multiplication and division.
-We are revisiting the 2, 5 and 10 times tables and learning the 3, 4 and 8 times tables, alongside their inverse division facts.
-Please try to find a few minutes every day to practise these with your child, to improve their fluency.
+We’ve spent this half term focussing on multiplication and division.
+We’ve consolidated the 2, 5 and 10 times tables and are learning the 3, 4 and 8 times tables, alongside their inverse division facts.
+Please keep trying to find a few minutes every day to practise these with your child, to improve their speed and fluency.

-Please keep finding time every day to hear your child read and discuss what they have read to develop their understanding.
-10 minutes daily makes a huge difference!
+The children are making fantastic progress with their reading!
+Even if they are now increasingly choosing to read in their head, please do keep finding time every day to hear your child read and discuss what they have read to develop their understanding.

 Thank you for all your support,